Tightening design-to-code alignment with token system overhaul

 After I reconciled all conflicts, I updated the tokens in the Figma library.

 Some changes needed additional mapping details.
-For a small subset of tokens we needed to map old tokens to the new naming convention so as not to break what was already in production.
+For a small subset of tokens, we needed to map old tokens to the new naming convention so as not to break what was already in production.

 Setting up safeguards